nus-cs2030s/2425-s1/docs/style.md

 ## CS2030/S Coding Style

+!!! note "For CS2030S"

+    When marked with [☻], these options are already included in the `~/.vimrc` file if you follow the [Vim setup guide](vim/setup.md).
+In fact, we recommend you follow the [Vim setup guide](vim/setup.md) instead and don't manually manage your own version of your `~/.vimrc` file.

+    Most other source code editors have similar configuration.

+### Spacing and Indentation

 1. No tabs.
-Use only whitespace.
+Use only whitespace.  [☻]

     !!! info "VIM Setting"
         For `vim` users, you can add the following line in your `~/.vimrc` file: